Applying to College

 To request a recommendation, students should provide the teacher and/or counselor with three weeks notice and a Senior Autobiography.
 Students should complete the Senior Autobiography, print it, and give it to their teacher.

-The Common Application is the recommended form of over 500 selective, independent colleges and universities for admission to their undergraduate programs.
+The Common Application is the recommended form of nearly 900 selective, independent colleges and universities for admission to their undergraduate programs.
 Many of these institutions use the form exclusively.
 All give equal consideration to the Common Application and the college’s own form.
 The concept is simple: Students complete one Common Application, which is sent to all participating schools to which the student is applying.
 The procedure simplifies the college application process and eliminates duplication of effort.